Vidhu Vinod Chopra: Career

 Chopra's next film, 1942: A Love Story (1994), was a patriotic romantic drama set during the decline of the British Raj.
 With Anil Kapoor and Manisha Koirala in lead roles, it was also the last film to have its music composed by the legendary R. D. Burman.
 Burman received a Filmfare Award for Best Music Director and the film won a total of nine awards at the 40th Filmfare Awards.
 His following two films, Kareeb and Mission Kashmir, were also critically and commercially successful.

-Chopra then produced 5 films with filmmaker Rajkumar Hirani for 5 films: Munna Bhai MBBS, Lage Raho Munna Bhai, 3 Idiots, PK, and Sanju.
-The first 3, which Chopra also co wrote, each won the National Film Award for Best Popular Film Providing Wholesome Entertainment, and Lage Raho Munna Bhai also won the National Film Award for Best Screenplay.
+Chopra then produced 5 films with filmmaker Rajkumar Hirani: Munna Bhai MBBS, Lage Raho Munna Bhai, 3 Idiots, PK, and Sanju.
+The first 3, which Chopra also co-wrote, each won the National Film Award for Best Popular Film Providing Wholesome Entertainment, and Lage Raho Munna Bhai also won the National Film Award for Best Screenplay.
 They were all also very commercially successful, with 3 Idiots and PK becoming the highest grossing Indian films of all time in India and worldwide, also breaking into East Asian markets.
 He also wrote and produced Parineeta, Ferrari Ki Sawaari, and Wazir.

 However, Chopra's next directorials after 2000 were not as successful.
 His 2007 film Eklavya: The Royal Guard was a financial disappointment.
 He also made his Hollywood directorial debut in 2015 with the film Broken Horses, a remake of his own film Parinda.
 However, it received a Rotten Tomatoes rating of 22%, and was a commercial disaster, only making Rs.
 60 lakh in its opening weekend.
 His 2020 release Shikara was a romantic drama about the Exodus of Kashmiri Hindus.
 It became his lowest-grossing film since Khamosh.